The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Conclusions

 There are key theoretical and observational uncertainties broadly associated with CR properties and configurations.
 The uncertainties on the lower energy end of the CR electron energy spectrum are of particular importance to the questions probed in this work.
-We employ a conservative treatment of this spectrum and discuss the details and potential variations to our methods and results in \autoref{subsec:gamma}, noting that these uncertainties suggest further caution with the equipartition assumption.
+We employ a conservative treatment of this spectrum, and discuss the details and potential variations to our methods and results in \autoref{subsec:gamma}.
+We emphasize that the factors of over- and underestimation discussed in this work are with respect to this specific treatment of the equipartition assumption, and are scaled-up by a constant factor of 1.5-2 relative to the misestimation ratios that would be derived for BK05 equipartition magnetic field estimates in the literature (see \autoref{subsec:gamma}).
+The sensitivity of magnetic field strength estimates to these uncertainties about the cosmic rays motivates further caution with the application of the equipartition assumption.

-While additional considerations of the synchrotron emission processes and a detailed and self-consistent treatment of the CR electron spectrum should be further addressed in the future, our findings provide a general understanding of the potential overestimation of magnetic field strengths in observational analyses based on the equipartition assumptions.
+While additional considerations of the synchrotron emission processes and a detailed and self-consistent treatment of the CR electron spectrum should be further addressed in the future, our findings illustrate how the complex interplay of CR number density, CR energy spectrum, intrinsic magnetic field, and spatial region conspires to impact inferred magnetic field strengths when applying the energy equipartition assumption.
 With the upcoming Square Kilometer Array, radio astronomy is poised to confront an influx of exquisite and unprecedented new data \citep{SKA_magnetism}.
 There is a pressing need for new numerical simulations and theoretical infrastructure that are capable of grounding this advent of revolutionary observations, as they bring forth a new era for our understanding of magnetic fields in galaxies and our Universe.